craff/pacomb/README.md

 - non recursive let bindings correspond to just a name for the grammar.
 - recursive let bindings correspond either to
   - [Grammar.declare_grammar + Grammar.set_grammar] (if no paramater)
-  - [Grammar.grammar_familly + setting the grammar] is a parameter is given.
+  - [Grammar.grammar_familly + setting the grammar] if a parameter is given.
   In the latter case, a rule [p_1 < p_2 < ... < p_n] will automatically add
   rules to include the grammar parametrized by p_i in the grammar parametrized by p_(i+1).

-Anything which does not coresponds to this grammar will we keeped unchanged in the structure as ocaml code (like the type definition in the example above.
-A mutually recursive definition can also mix te definition of grammars (parametric of not) with the definition of normal ocaml values.
+Anything which does not corespond to this grammar will we keeped unchanged in the structure as ocaml code (like the type definition in the example above).
+A mutually recursive definition can also mix the definition of grammars (parametric of not) with the definition of normal ocaml values.

 ## Limitations

 Pacomb must eliminate left recursion in grammars in order to use combinators that would loop otherwise.
-However, left recursion is not support it it traverses:
+However, left recursion is not supported if it
+traverses:

-- A [Grammar.layout] contructor to change blanks (probably possible to solve this, but probably not woth it.
+- A [Grammar.layout] contructor to change blanks (probably possible to solve this, but probably not woth it).

 - A [Grammar.desq] constructor that provides dependent sequence.
 Solving this is an open problem.